Skip to main content

 • Use WebSocket for market data instead of polling REST endpoints

-• Maintain a per-endpoint token bucket sized to the limits in Rate Limits; back off when the bucket empties rather than retrying after a 429
+• Maintain a per-endpoint token bucket sized to the table above; back off when the bucket empties rather than retrying after a 429

 Monitoring and safety

 Set the kill-switch first; everything below is the loop that keeps it reset, the manual cancel that overrides it, and the balance and fee surfaces the loop reads from.
-Kill-switch configuration: Set the kill-switch timeout as the first action after connecting.
+Kill-switch configuration: Set a kill-switch timer for every quoted market as the first action after connecting — each timer covers only its own market.
 Configure the timeout based on the maximum acceptable unmonitored period for the system.
-Reset the timer with each regular API call to the kill-switch endpoint.
-If the system crashes or loses connectivity, the kill-switch cancels all orders after the timeout expires.
-Emergency cancel: POST /api/v4/order/cancel/all — cancel every open order synchronously.
+Reset the timers with each regular API call to the kill-switch endpoint.
+If the system crashes or loses connectivity, the kill-switch cancels each covered market’s open orders as its timeout expires.
+Disconnect protection: WhiteBIT provides no automatic cancel-on-disconnect for WebSocket clients — resting orders persist when the socket drops.
+The per-market kill-switch is the disconnect safeguard: set a timer for each quoted market and reset it on the connection heartbeat, so a dropped or crashed client has its open orders cancelled when the timer lapses.
+Emergency cancel: POST /api/v4/order/cancel/all — cancel every open order synchronously; the response returns after the cancellations complete.
 Use the optional market field to scope to a single pair and the type array to scope to "spot", "margin", or "futures"; omit both to cancel everything on the account.
-This is the “big red button” for live traders; the kill-switch is the deadman timer for when you are not there.
+This is the “big red button” for live traders; the kill-switch is the deadman timer for unattended operation. order/cancel/all is not part of the colocation endpoint subset — call it via the standard public API; the in-zone alternatives are per-order order/cancel and the kill-switch.
 See the API Reference.

 Balance monitoring: Use the WebSocket balanceSpot channel for real-time balance updates, or poll POST /api/v4/trade-account/balance for periodic checks.
 Monitor for unexpected balance changes.
 Fee tracking: Use POST /api/v4/market/fee to pull the account’s global maker and taker fees plus any per-pair custom fees — the market request parameter is currently ignored, so the endpoint returns fees for all markets regardless.
 Filter the per-pair custom_fee map client-side.
 Fee tiers are based on 30-day rolling volume — monitor tier changes as volume accumulates.
 Look up tier breakpoints on the VIP program page or the trading fees page.
 Self-Trade Prevention: Understand the STP mode active on the account.
 Two-sided quoters hit STP frequently when bid and ask orders overlap.
 See Self-Trade Prevention for the available modes and behavior.